heseltime/progr2-img-depixelation/README.md

 ### Results

-#### Test submission 0: heseltest0 (hey, not last on the leaderboard!)
+#### heseltest0 (test submission 1 with simple Network architecture: hey, not last on the leaderboard!)

 ![image](https://github.com/heseltime/progr2-img-depixelation/assets/66922223/fab3d824-9a1b-4cac-8bb0-b7e93f2d3ab1)

-Simple Network architecture, minimal training: note it is actually worse than the IdentityModel (uses input as prediction, i.e., it does not perform any actual computation).
+Simple Network architecture, minimal training (1000 updates): note it is actually worse than the IdentityModel (uses input as prediction, i.e., it does not perform any actual computation).
 There's some room for improvement: estimated points for the project is 0 (see Scoring Scheme).

+#### heseltest0.1 (test submission 2: more training, same architecture as before)

+Really a toy architecture: the idea for the first proper attempt is to implement the CNN and use the configuration file settings for testing variants (aim for the three remaining attempts).

+#### heselCNN1 (test submission 3: CNN architecture)

 ### Scoring Scheme